dgc-cgn/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs/digid-not-for-profit.md

 This scheme is intended to be applied for the following:

-* a **Public Sector Programs** are any public programs or services that are directly provided by a federal, provincial, territorial or municipal government.
-The services may include, but are not limited to: government sign-in services, online benefits delivery, or licensing and permits.
-Examples of trusted digital identity services used in this context are the [BC Services Card](https://www2.gov.bc.ca/gov/content/governments/government-id/bc-services-card) and [MyAlberta DigitalID](https://account.alberta.ca/) programs.
+* a **Not-for-Profit Organization** The services may include, but are not limited to:  sign-in services, consultation services, etc.
-* a **Regulated Progams** are any private sector or not-for-profit programs or services using a trusted digital identity that is subject to regulatory requirements such as **Know Your Client (KYC)**, or **Anti-Money Laundering (AML)**.
-These services include the broader public sector, not-for-profit organizations, and for-profit organizations subject to regulatory requiremens.
-Examples include, but are not limited to: educational institutions, open banking, insurance, health care, hospitals, or any commercially-available service.
-Examples of trusted digital services used in this context are the [Canada Post IdentityComplete](https://www.canadapost-postescanada.ca/cpc/en/business/postal-services/digital-proof-identity.page) program.

 * The sub-scope of the conformity assessment scheme and its application may be further **restricted** to assess a specialized service or program in relation to assessing a the provision of attributes related **trusted digital identity** only,or